-- A nonprofit has an obligation to responsibly use its resources toward its mission and to benefit the community.
-The organization’s board should approve its financial audits, while the executive director and principal financial manager should attest to the audits.
+2. A nonprofit has an obligation to responsibly use its resources toward its mission and to benefit the community.
+The organization’s board should approve its financial audits; the executive director and the principal financial manager should attest to the audit’s findings.

-- Each nonprofit has a responsibility to adhere to the established industry standards that apply to its particular activity area.
+4. Each nonprofit has a responsibility to adhere to the established industry and regulatory standards that apply to its particular activity area.

-- A nonprofit should provide its constituents with ongoing opportunities to interact with the board and management regarding its activities.
+6. A nonprofit should provide its constituents with ongoing opportunities to interact with the organization’s leadership about its activities and be responsive to raised concerns.

-- A nonprofit should produce an annual report (either printed or Web-based) that contains information on its activities and performance.
+7. A nonprofit should produce an annual report (either printed or electronic) that contains information on its activities and performance.
 The annual report should include:

-- An explanation of the organization’s mission, activities and results;
+- an explanation of the organization’s mission, activities, results, and impact;

-- An explanation of how individuals can access its programs and services;
+- information on how individuals can access its programs and services;

-- Overall financial information, including income and expense statement, balance sheet and functional expense allocation; and
+- financial information, including income and expense statement, balance sheet, and functional expense allocation; and

-- Each nonprofit organization must also make certain data available to the public, including:
+8. Each nonprofit organization must make certain data available to the public, including:

 - IRS Form 990 for the previous three years, including clear statements of program service accomplishments in Part III; and